-$^{^{13}}$ In the paper, we are mainly concerned with the situation where the sample size N in the preexperimental sample is large and the budget B is small, so that the possibility of overfitting is of a secondary concern.
-One may consider a penalized version of (3.8) if N is relative small compared to B. See Appendix S3 for detailed discussion on this issue.
+13 In the paper, we are mainly concerned with the situation where the sample size N in the pre-experimental sample is large and the budget B is small, so that the possibility of overfitting is of secondary concern.
+One may consider a penalized version of (3.8) if N is relatively small compared with B. See Appendix B for a detailed discussion on this issue.